VictorS67/unitify/backend/readme.md

 Clone the repo.
 `git clone https://github.com/VictorS67/unitify.git`

-Switch to the backend branch.
+Switch to the backend branch (for the latest version of backend, or you can get the stable version in the main branch).
 `git checkout backend`

 Install all the necsessary node libraries and dependencies.